 "is the individual able to protect themselves, despite having care and support needs?"
-If the answer is yes, then a safeguarding response may not be appropriate (www.scie.org.uk/care-act-2014/safeguarding-adults/adult-safeguarding-practice-guestions/index.asp)
+If the answer is yes, then a safeguarding response may not be appropriate.
+SCIE Adult safeguarding practice questions

-The following link - although addressing safeguarding questions arising from the implementation of the Care Act 2014 - offers a useful resource and may assist staff in Wales in interpreting whether an adult is at risk www.scie.org.uk/care-act-2014/safeguarding-adults/adult-safeguarding-practice- questions/index.asp
+The link above, although addressing safeguarding questions arising from the implementation of the Care Act 2014, offers a useful resource and may assist staff in Wales in interpreting whether an adult is at risk.